api-platform/docs/distribution/index.md

 So, if you want to access the raw data, you have two alternatives:

-* Add the correct `Accept` header (or don't set any `Accept` header at all if you don't care about security) - preferred when writing API clients
+* Add the correct `Accept` header (or don't set any `Accept` header at all if you don't care about security) - preferred when writing API clients.
-* Add the format you want as the extension of the resource - for debug purpose only
+* Add the format you want as the extension of the resource - for debug purpose only.

 For instance, go to `http://localhost:8080/greetings.jsonld` to retrieve the list of `Greeting` resources in JSON-LD, or to `http://localhost:8080/greetings.json` to retrieve data in raw JSON.